Ocotea foetens

 Ocotea foetens, commonly called til or stinkwood is a species of tree in the family Lauraceae.
 It is evergreen and grows up to 40 m tall.
 It is a common constituent of the laurisilva forests of Madeira and the Canary Islands.
 Leaf fossils of this species are known from the Mio-Pleistocene of Madeira Island.

+The species was first described as Laurus foetens by William Aiton in 1789.
+In 1870 Henri Ernest Baillon placed the species in genus Ocotea as O. foetens.

 Description

 Ocotea foetens is endemic to Macaronesia.
 Like the other species of the genus Ocotea, it is rich in essential oils, which give an unpleasant odor to the wood when freshly cut (hence the name foetens, Latin for smelly, stinky, disgusting, or unpleasant).
 It is rarely used as an ornamental.
 It is an evergreen tree, generally up to 30 m in height, although some specimens may reach 40 m.
 It commonly grows with multiple trunks branched from the base.
 The bark is rough and irregular, and dark in colour; the young branches are angular, with smooth bark, sometimes reddish in areas of recent growth.
 The wood is dark and hard.